Mini-moons are more popular than ever, but if you're looking for a romantic location not too far from home, where should you choose?

 A long weekend…

-Ikos Aria, Kos in Greece
+Ikos Aria, Greece

 When you think of Greece, romance and hot weather invariably spring to mind and this all-inclusive resort offers both in spades – and it’s only a short flight away (under four hours).
-Opened in May 2019, Ikos Aria has stunning interiors and a great location.
+Opened in May 2019, Ikos Aria on the island of Kos, has stunning interiors and a great location.
 You’ll be spoilt for choice, too, with à la carte menus designed by Michelin-starred chefs, a list of 300 wines and a choice of local restaurants outside the resort where you can dine, all included in your stay.

 We’d recommend exploring the island alone together, just the two of you, to really soak up that post-wedding feeling and make the most of every minute.
 For one day, you can even take out a Mini Cooper before heading back to enjoy the adults-only beach.
 Go there:From £256 per night

-Anantara Al Jabal Al Akhdar in Oman
+Anantara Al Jabal Al Akhdar, Oman

 If you fancy a Middle Eastern alternative to Dubai, Oman is just as easy to get to (less than eight hours) and you’re sure to have an incredible experience – it’s cool in winter and hot in summer, for a start.
 Surrounded by mountains on all sides, Anantara Al Jabal Al Akhdar is also one of the world’s highest luxury resorts and destinations don’t get much more romantic than this.
 Whether you fancy doing yoga together on the edge of a rock face, or going mountain biking or hiking, there are so many things you can do together to immerse yourself in the heritage.